Tommy Anderson (footballer)

-Thomas Cowan Anderson (born 24 September 1934) is a Scottish former professional footballer.
+Thomas Cowan Anderson (24 September 1934 – 1 July 2018) was a Scottish professional footballer.
 He played as a forward, and was noted for his extremely fast pace.

 Anderson was capped by Scotland schools, and had an amateur contract with Hearts.
 He began his professional career with Dumfries club, Queen of the South, in September 1955, leaving in November 1956.

 Anderson joined Watford in January 1957.
 In his first spell with the club he made 52 league appearances, scoring 12 goals.
 Anderson moved to Bournemouth & Boscombe Athletic in June 1958 for a fee of £1,000, but in November the same year he moved to Queen's Park Rangers.
 He had only played five league games for Bournemouth, scoring once.
 He went on to score 3 times in 10 league games for Rangers in the 1958–59 season.

-He moved again in July 1959, signing for Torquay United.
+Anderson moved again in July 1959, signing for Torquay United.
 He made his debut on 22 August 1959, the first day of the 1959–60 season, in a 2–1 home win against Doncaster Rovers.
 In his season with Torquay he played in nine league games, scoring four times.
 In June 1960 he moved to Stockport County, where he was to play more regularly, playing 60 league games and scoring 17 goals in his time with the club.

 In November 1961 he moved to Doncaster Rovers, where he was to score 3 times in 16 league games.
 He made another swift move, this time to Wrexham in March 1962, going on to play twelve league games and score three goals for the club.